mramirez0610/decapexample/content/about.md

 ### how can i get me one of these?

-if you'd like to test the interface out, let me know! i'm here to give you a quick tour of how everything works, and how it can perhaps benefit you in any small projects you've been working on. ideally, this would be a freelance service that i can market, and hopefully help market someone's passion product/project.
+if you'd like to test the interface out, let me know! i'm here to give you a quick tour of how everything works, and how it could benefit you with any small projects you've been working on. ideally, this would be a freelance service that i can market, and hopefully help market someone's passion product/project.